kobydj/startup/README.md

 - **Backend listens for WebSocket connection** - done!
 - **Frontend makes WebSocket connection** - This happens when the subcribe button is clicked on the info page.
 - **Data sent over WebSocket connection** - This happens each time you change your planting date after the connection has been made.
+The backend also sends reminders to water your plants every minute.
 - **WebSocket data displayed** - Any other users with open connections will be notified of what you set your new plant date to be!